01mf02/computers-spaceflight/src/Source6.md

 19. Interview with Ted Kopf, Jet Propulsion Laboratory, May 18, 1984.
 20. Interview with William Charlen, Jet Propulsion Laboratory, May 18, 1984.
 21. Kopf interview, May 18, 1984.
 22. E.H.
 Kopf and L.S.
-Smith, "The Development and Demonstration of Hybrid Programmable Attitude Control Electronics with Adaptable Analog/Digital Design Approach," AGARD Real-Time Computer-Based Systems,: Kopf interview May 18, 1984.
+Smith, "The Development and Demonstration of Hybrid Programmable Attitude Control Electronics with Adaptable Analog/Digital Design Approach," *AGARD Real-Time Computer-Based Systems*; Kopf interview, May 18, 1984.
 23. Kopf interview, May 18, 1984.
 24. Kopf interview, May 18, 1984.
 25. Charlan interview.